Edema refers to fluid retention such as that in the lower legs that causes swelling, but can this be the ONLY symptom of congestive heart failure?

 So what this all means is that many more times than not, a patient will have, in addition to edema from the congestive heart failure, a problem with shortness of breath or getting out of breath fairly easily.

-For example, activities that historically did not leave the patient breathing hard, now leave him winded, such as walking up a flight of stairs, walking quickly on an inclined parking lot or lightly playing with the kids in the backyard.
+For example, activities that historically did not leave the patient breathing hard, now leave him or her winded, such as walking up a flight of stairs, walking quickly on an inclined parking lot, doing housework or lightly playing with the grandkids in the backyard.

 Other Symptoms of Heart Failure